 Office 365

 Office 365 Groups for Admins - managing Groups with PowerShell

 One of the loudest complaints I hear from people when we talk about Groups is the lack of management features, so in this post in the Office 365 Groups for Admins series we will take a look at how you can manage your Unified Groups using PowerShell.
 In the previous post I actually already showed you how to use PowerShell to create Groups, but let’s take a step back.
 Connecting PowerShell to Exchange Online To start working with the Unified Groups in PowerShell we need to connect to Exchange Online and we do that by establishing a PowerShell session to a specific Uri, see code sample below, and then import that session to our local session.
+This means we do not have to install any PowerShell module or similar.
+This is how it should look like:

+Office 365